Rodrigues Mauritius Travel Guide

 Trou d'Argent: Stunning, secluded cove on the east coast, between the most beautiful beaches globally.
 Unique rock formations, clear turquoise water, golden sand.
 Grande Anse Beach: Long, beautiful sandy beach on the south coast.
 Pointe Coton: White sand, calm waters.

-Rodrigues boasts numerous pristine beaches and a vast, calm lagoon perfect for water activities.
+Rodrigues boasts numerous pristine beaches and a vast, calm lagoon perfect for water-based recreation.
 Trou d'Argent and Pointe Coton are favored options.

 Walk among giant tortoises at François Leguat Reserve or catch a boat trip to Île aux Cocos for exceptional seabird watching.

-Beyond well-known attractions, Rodrigues delivers isolated spots and local favorites.
-These connect you more intimately on the island.
+Beyond well-known attractions, Rodrigues delivers secluded spots and local favorites.
+These connect you more intimately with the island.

 Always be respectful of local customs, especially when visiting religious sites or interacting with local people.